DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Results

 \textbf{Predictive Validity:} To evaluate how well simulators enable reliable offline evaluation, we measure correlation between simulated and real issue rates across diverse chatbot models, and KL divergence between simulated and real issue category distributions.
-Table~\ref{tab:issue_metrics} shows that adversarial training produces substantial improvements in both metrics.
-UserSim-160K-it2 achieves the strongest correlation ($r = 0.818$), while UserSim-160K-it3 achieves the lowest distributional divergence (KL = 0.148).
-This provides compelling evidence that adversarially trained simulators are significantly more realistic and effective at identifying chatbot problems in offline testing compared to their base fine-tuned counterparts.
-Notably, aggregating predictions across all simulator models achieves a strong correlation ($r = 0.801$) and low distributional divergence (KL = 0.152), suggesting that ensembling multiple simulators could provide even more robust evaluation.
+Table~\ref{tab:issue_metrics} shows that DIAL produces substantial improvements in both metrics.
+UserSim-160K-DIAL-it2 achieves the strongest correlation, while UserSim-160K-DIAL-it3 achieves the lowest distributional divergence.
+This provides compelling evidence that DIAL-trained simulators are significantly more realistic and effective at identifying chatbot problems in offline testing compared to their base fine-tuned counterparts.
+Notably, aggregating predictions across all simulator models achieves both a strong correlation and low distributional divergence, suggesting that ensembling multiple simulators could provide even more robust evaluation.
+Beyond correlation, we validate predictive utility by replicating a recent model A/B test (Appendix~\ref{app:abtest}).

-\textbf{A/B Test Replication:} Beyond aggregate correlation, we validate predictive utility by replicating a recent model A/B test.
-All three models exhibited consistent directional trends between simulation and real data, and no model that failed in simulation improved in the wild (Appendix~\ref{app:abtest}).
-Combined with strong correlation and distributional alignment, these results validate the simulator's utility for reliable offline evaluation.